Defining Portfolio Strategy

 A business goal's performance is measured based on the actual values of its related KPI.

-By default, the KPI section of the business goal show the KPI actual values for the past 7 days.
+By default, the KPI section of the business goal show the last 10 KPI actual values.
 To show more history values, use the Past xxx days drop-down list.

 If the business goal has a fixed target value